-Students should not bring iPods, cell phones, headsets, large amounts of money or other personal belongings to school due to the risk of loss or theft.
-The school cannot be responsible for such items that may be lost or stolen while at school.
+Students should not bring cell phones, iPods, headsets/earbuds, large amounts of money or any other personal belongings to school due to the risk of loss or theft.
+Subsequently, the school cannot be responsible for such personal items that may be lost or stolen while at school.